 Stage 2: South Cave to Market Weighton (12 miles)

 On leaving South Cave look out for the wonderful views of The Humber estuary spread out in front of you.
-As you head North East towards North Newbald you encounter the dry valleys of Swindale and the route of the now disused Hull to Barnsley railway.
+As you head North East towards North Newbald you encounter the dry valleys of Swindale and the route of a now disused Hull to Barnsley railway.
 North Newbald has two pubs to choose from and a historic Norman Church to discover.
 After this village you head towards Market Weighton.
-On the way you will walk over some of the oldest turf in Yorkshire, past the lost village of Arras, where several Iron age barrows were discovered in 1815.
+On the way you will walk over some of the oldest turf in Yorkshire, past the lost village of Arras, where several Iron age barriers were discovered in 1815.
 It is also worth looking up, as the view across Yorkshire is magnificent from these hills on a clear day.

 N.B Passing through Market Weighton is optional, and walkers can instead pass through Goodmanham to Londesborough Park instead if they wish.
 This is signposted along the route.